Who we are

 He runs his own consultancy and executive contracting business with a strong interest in strategy, culture and values, and leadership.
 Phil is currently providing Executive support to the New Zealand Shearing Contractors Association as their Executive Officer, and the Tractor and Machinery Association as General Manager.

 A member of the Institute of Directors, Phil’s governance and senior executive roles have been underpinned by his passion for values-based leadership.
-Phil is also Chair of Harness Racing New Zealand and Chair and Trustee of Greytown Lands Trust.

 Derek Williams